-Imagine my delight to find out that my brother-in-law enjoys the exact same vodka martini that I do: Ketel One with a twist.
-It’s so simple that when I thought about posting something about it today for his birthday, I decided to take a more inspired approach—one with a few more “steps”.
+Imagine our delight to find out that our brother-in-law enjoys the exact same vodka martini that we do: Ketel One with a twist.
+It’s so simple that when we thought about posting something about it today for his birthday, we decided to take a more inspired approach—one with a few more “steps”.

-Eleven months ago my wife and I visited the man of honor in San Francisco where there’s no shortage of great cocktails.
+Eleven months ago we visited the man of honor in San Francisco where there’s no shortage of great cocktails.
 During our visit, the better part of one evening was spent hanging out in the loft we rented, dancing and drinking Whiskey Sours.
 We also laughed about what our names might be if we were rap musicians.

 It’s not a requirement, but this drink is better (and probably safer) when consumed while dancing in a modern loft near Nob Hill with family or friends rather than at the bee farm in full sting-proof garb.
 Happy Birthday STEP.HEN!

 STEP to the Dot

 .75 oz lemon juice